girikgarg8/Online-Judge/Problem-Service/Notes.md

 A. ODM stands for Object Document Mapping, it's similar to ORM, but with the difference that it's used for Document based NoSQL databases.

 Example: Mongoose

+### An important note ###

+Problem statements can have text, images, tables etc. Due to this, we’ll store the entire problem description including the text, images, hints, constraints etc. in the form of Markdown.
+And this markdown can be stored as a string in MongoDB/S3.